 The Young Americans College of the Performing Arts is sensitive to individual student needs and promotes the validation of learning through experience.
-Students may therefore submit non-classroom acquired experiences for credit review.
+Students may therefore submit non-classroom acquired experiences for credit review goals will not qualify under this policy.
+These courses are listed in the transfer-of-credit policy.